gitatmax/zoomprefs/README.md

 ## Usage

-Run the included [ZoomBackupRestore](ZoomBackupRestore.app) as a background app that starts with your Mac.
+Run the included [ZoomBackupRestore latest Release](https://github.com/gitatmax/zoomprefs/releases) as a background app that starts with your Mac.
 It may help to give it permissions to manage your Applications; I'll add more info on that here once I confirm that's all it needs.

 ## Feedback